DavidRossHall/JChemEd-AirQualityData/README.md

 ## Description of Files

 I made use of relative referencing for this code, as a result you can simply download (or fork) this entire repo and run it on your own computer.
-As long as the ECCC data of your choice is in the parent directory (alongside the code files, more below) you should be fine.
+As long as the ECCC data of your choice is in the `raw-data` folder you should be fine.
+Between 2019 and 2019, ECCC changed the `P/T//P/T` columns for Provinces and Territories, to `Provinces/Territories//Provinces/Territoir`, this is accounted for and renames columns as `Provinces`.

 There are four R scripts: